-When trying to choose the right power resistor for a specialist application it is important to go further than a simple review of datasheet parameters.
-It may appear only resistance value, tolerance and voltage is relevant but if a resistor is to perform to specification over the long term there are a number of issues to consider.
+When trying to choose the right power resistor for a specialist application it is important to go further than a simple review of datasheet parameters. if a resistor is to perform to specification over the long term there is more to consider than resistance value, tolerance and voltage

-Taking resistor value as an example.
-Choosing a relatively low resistance value will increase the heat generated by the resistor device.
-Ideal resistor operating temperature is below 70C.
-Hence heat must be dissipated or the resistor performance could be degraded.
-In extreme cases the power resistor component may fail.
+The Ideal resistor operating temperature is below 70C.
+Heat must be dissipated or the resistor performance could be degraded.
+In extreme cases, the power resistor component may fail.

-A design compromise may be to increase the dimensions of the resistor to maximise heat dissipation and/or use a heat sink.
-This will reduce the board area available for other key components.
-The heat generated by the resistor may also impact on other sensitive components in close proximity.
+The heat generated by a resistor can impact on other sensitive components nearby.
 Above 150C there is an issue with solder temperatures and crystallisation.

 The relationship between thick film resistor substrate material power rating and heat dissipation may be clear.
 What is less obvious is the relationship between choice of substrate and resistor tolerance, temperature coefficient of resistance and drift.

 Temperature Coefficient of Resistance (TCR) defines the resistive elements sensitivity to temperature change.
 TCR is largely determined by the materials used and to a lesser extent by the design.

 One of the main reasons power resistors fail is the application of a single (or repetitive) surge or pulse condition.
 If the shape, duration and amplitude of the pulse can be quantified and fed into the design process at an early stage its impact can be minimised.
 Survivability can be improved by selecting an appropriate substrate and optimising the thick film firing process.